Latest visitor information

 - Disability Benefit Award Letter /Personal Independence Payment (PIP)/disability Living Allowance (DLA) or Attendance Allowance (AA)

 - National Entitlement Card (displaying C+ symbol)

 - Access Card (+1 symbol)

 - Carer’s ID card

-It is approx. 1/4 mile from the Visitor Centre to Victoria and Hamish’s viewing area.
+It is approx. 1/4 mile from the Visitor Centre to the female polar bear viewing area.
 The path to the view point is partially via a boardwalk which has an incline of 10%.
 Other paths leading to the boardwalk are loose gravel and vary in degrees of incline.

 Wheel chairs (not electric) can be borrowed, from the Visitor Centre for customers use around the park.
 Please enquire at the shop.
 A small, refundable deposit is taken at the time of hire.